Lab1717/espminer_autopool/README.md

 Create as many .cfg pool configuration files as you want, one for each crypto you wish to mine.
 Place them in the same directory as the script.

-Run the script: Execute the script by running the following command in your terminal: python miner_pool_config.py
+Execute the script by running the following command in your terminal: python miner_pool_config.py

-Follow the prompts: The script will display current settings for each miner, list available pool configuration files, and ask you to select a configuration to apply.
+Follow the prompts:
+The script will display current settings for each miner, list available pool configuration files, and ask you to select a configuration to apply.
 Confirm your choice, and the script will apply the settings to all miners and restart them.

 Configuration File Format
 The pool configuration files should follow the .cfg format with key-value pairs like the following example: